dcoloma/fxosRate/README.md

 You need to invoke the init method with a set of parameters that will determine the prompt policy to the user.
 E.g.

 	rate = Object.create(fxosRate);
-	rate.init("memes", "1.0", 0, 0, 0, 0, 0, 0);
+	rate.init("memes", "1.0");

-This method should be invoked every time your app is launched (e.g. on your own init method)
+This method should be invoked every time your app is launched (e.g. on your own init method).
+The `init` method accept a third optional configuration object.
+See Library Configuration below.

 Prompting the user
 -------------------------